 Pico de Gallo is super easy to make and really takes about 10 minutes from start to finish.

 Whenever we have taco night at home, I will make a huge bowl of this.
 I serve it alongside the tacos and homemade Mexican rice.

 This side dish would even go great on top of my Tex Mex Migas.

-There are really no measurements much here.
+There are really no measurements here.
 It is basically equal parts of the onion, tomatoes, and cilantro.
-Then, I add in 1 jalapeño seeded and diced, and salt to taste.
+Then, I add 1 jalapeño seeded and diced, and salt to taste.
 I usually use two limes, but if you have one big juicy lime, that should be enough.

 You just have to make sure that you get all the veggies about the same size.
 I use a really sharp chef's knife to cut all my ingredients the same size.

 Then I serve it on the table in these super fun salsa bowls I got on Amazon.